ferrocene/ferrocene/ferrocene/doc/internal-procedures/src/partners/qnx.rst

 Expand the "QNX® Software Development Platform 7.1" section.

-Select "QNX® Software Development Platform 7.1":
+Select "QNX® Software Development Platform 7.1" and ensure the version is "Stable (7.1 BuildID 472)", you may need to uncheck "Show Only Latest Version" at the bottom of the window:

 .. figure:: ../figures/qnx.png